Sign Up for a Free Account

 Schizencephalies are congenital clefts that unilaterally or bilaterally extend from the pial surface of the lateral parts of the cerebral cortex to the lateral ventricle.
 The opposing borders of each separate cleft are covered by abnormal neocortex, structured as polymicrogyria, a developmental anomaly.
 The presence of polymicrogyria is consistent with an origin during the migratory or early postmigratory period of neocortical development, including lamination of the cortical plate to produce mature cortical organization.

-Schizencephaly was first described by Wilmarth in 1887 (102).
+Schizencephaly was first described by Wilmarth in 1887 (111).
 The term is derived from the Greek word “schizen,” which means to divide and was introduced by Yakovlev and Wadsworth in 1946.
-There are two types of schizencephaly as defined by these authors: the closed lips and the open lips types (107; 108).
-In the closed lips type, the defects that connect the arachnoid and ventricular spaces are lined by pial-ependymal seams.
+Two types of schizencephaly are defined by these authors: the closed lips and the open lips types (116; 117).
+In the closed-lips type, the defects that connect the arachnoid and ventricular spaces are lined by pial-ependymal seams.
 The seams merge tightly like a zipper, isolating the arachnoid space from the lateral ventricle.
 The dysplastic neocortex beneath the seam manifests polymicrogyria, an anomaly of cortical development that is detectable on MRI, adding evidence of the fetal origin of the lesion.
-The open lips type of schizencephaly presents as an open connection between arachnoid and ventricular spaces.
-Viewed from the outside of the brain, the opercula are malformed and not fully approximated (87).
-Some authors attempt to classify schizencephalies by criteria of morphology and other associated brain anomalies such as the state of the septum pellucidum (40).
+The open-lips type of schizencephaly presents as an open connection between arachnoid and ventricular spaces.
+Viewed from outside the brain, the opercula are malformed and not fully approximated (96).
+Some authors attempt to classify schizencephalies by morphology criteria and other associated brain anomalies, such as the state of the septum pellucidum (43).

 Porencephalies are generally thought to arise from a destructive process.
-Porencephaly and schizencephaly share morphological features, but the term schizencephaly, first coined by Yakovlev and Wadsworth, is reserved for cases in which polymicrogyric cortical tissue overlies the defects (107; 108).
+Porencephaly and schizencephaly share morphological features, but the term schizencephaly, first coined by Yakovlev and Wadsworth, is reserved for cases in which polymicrogyric cortical tissue overlies the defects (116; 117).
 These authors emphasized the malformative nature and early ontogenetic origin of schizencephalies.
 They also distinguished type 1 (or closed-lip) schizencephaly, in which the walls of the cleft are in contact with each other, and type 2 (or open-lip) schizencephaly, characterized by separated lips and cerebrospinal fluid-filled clefts.
-Although type 1 is well defined, type 2 is much more diverse in shape, extent, and associated abnormal findings.
-In some patients bilateral schizencephaly may be closed on one side and open on the other side.
+Although type 1 is well-defined, type 2 is much more diverse in shape, extent, and associated abnormal findings.
+In some patients, bilateral schizencephaly may be closed on one side and open on the other side.

-Schizencephaly has been increasingly recognized in vivo due to the progressive refinement of neuroimaging techniques (07; 46; 05; 06).
-Although first-generation MR scanners did not achieve sufficient resolution to differentiate polymicrogyria from pachygyria, improvements have made this possible, and indeed imperative for a definite diagnosis.
+Schizencephaly has been increasingly recognized in vivo due to the progressive refinement of neuroimaging techniques (08; 50; 06; 07).
+Although first-generation MR scanners did not achieve sufficient resolution to differentiate polymicrogyria from pachygyria, improvements have made this possible and, indeed, imperative for a definite diagnosis.

-Sometimes full-thickness defects without polymicrogyria bordering the defect but with associated cortical malformation distant from the defect are classified as schizencephaly (57).
-In this way the definition, especially of type 2, sometimes tends to become overstretched.
+Sometimes full-thickness defects without polymicrogyria border the defect but with associated cortical malformation distant from the defect are classified as schizencephaly (62).
+In this way, the definition, especially of type 2, sometimes tends to become overstretched.

-Genetic studies initially focused on EMX2, a homeobox gene, which could not be confirmed (27).
-Genetic, neuroradiological, and experimental studies have given ground to the vascular origin (fetal cerebral artery occlusion) as the most common etiology (54).
-The most frequent genetic mutation, usually de novo, associated with schizencephaly, particularly with arterial occlusive or hemorrhagic infarcts, is of the COL4A1 gene (70; 91; 01; 18; 54; 89).
+Genetic studies initially focused on EMX2, a homeobox gene, which could not be confirmed (28).
+Genetic, neuroradiological, and experimental studies have given ground to the vascular origin (fetal cerebral artery occlusion) as the most common etiology (59).
+The most frequent genetic mutation, usually de novo, associated with schizencephaly, particularly with arterial occlusive or hemorrhagic infarcts, is of the COL4A1 gene (77; 100; 01; 19; 59; 98).
 Because this mutation primarily involves endothelium of blood vessels, not only is the nervous system a target, but multiple organs might be affected and develop malformations.
+Vascular anomalies of the brain coexist in some cases (64).
 Congenital cataracts are seen in some patients.
+Arachnoidal cysts in the leptomeninges of the interhemispheric fissure or middle fossa may occur (02).

 This is an article preview.